Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Using degenerate entanglement-assisted QECC

-where the qubits $3, 6$ and $9$ (represented by the bold letter) are with Bob, while the other six with Alice.
-The stego channel allows a 2-bit communication.
-To encode secret messages, Alice applies her errors according to the following convention
+where the qubits $3, 6$, and $9$ (represented by the bold letter) are with Bob, while the other six are with Alice.
+Suppose the secret is the state $\ket{\varphi}$.
+The cover message will be the logical encoding of one of the quantum encrypted states: $\ket{\varphi} = \alpha\ket{0}+\beta\ket{1}, X\ket{\varphi}, Y\ket{\varphi}$, or $Z\ket{\varphi}$.
+The syndrome-based messaging allows a 2-bit communication.
+To encode secret messages, Alice applies her errors according to the convention given in Table \ref{table:1}.